-In 2008, after seven years of research and development, MyOutcomes® was launched as a Web-based version of the Partners for Change Outcome Management System (PCOMS), developed by Scott D. Miller, Ph.D. and Barry L. Duncan, Psy.D.
-That same year, they co-authored “Consumer-Driven Outcomes Management: A New Paradigm for Quality Improvement in Behavioral Health,” which detailed how empowering consumers to take a more active role in assessing mental healthcare outcomes dramatically improves the quality and efficiency of services.
-The white paper also called upon the U.S. President and Congress to require consumer-driven outcomes management as a centerpiece in reform of the behavioral health industry.
+In 2008, after seven years of research and development, MyOutcomes® was launched as the web-based version of the Partners for Change Outcome Management System (PCOMS), developed by Scott D. Miller, Ph.D. and Barry L. Duncan, Psy.D.
+That same year, they co-authored “Consumer-Driven Outcomes Management: A New Paradigm for Quality Improvement in Behavioral Health,” detailing how quality and efficiency of service improves by empowering consumers to take an active role in assessing mental healthcare outcomes.
+This white paper called upon the U.S. President and Congress to require consumer-driven outcomes management as a centerpiece in reforming the behavioral health industry.

-In 2010, because of three randomized clinical trials demonstrating the power of feedback conducted by researchers at the Heart and Soul of Change Project and published in top tier, peer-reviewed journals, PCOMS was submitted for inclusion in the US Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Registry of Evidence-based Programs and Practices (NREPP).
+In 2010, after three randomized clinical trials demonstrating the power of feedback were published in top tier, peer-reviewed journals, PCOMS was submitted for inclusion in the U.S. Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Registry of Evidence-based Programs and Practices (NREPP).
 After an arduous review that included both a research and the ability to disseminate evaluation, both dissemination versions of PCOMS (Heart and Soul of Change Project and International Center for Clinical Excellence) were accepted in early 2013.

-In the spring of 2013, MyOutcomes released Version 11 of its web-based application.
-Besides streamlining processes and providing advanced graphing and reporting functions, Version 11 also include new trajectories of change that more accurately account for clients who need more sessions to achieve clinically significant change.
-Using the latest in statistical methodology and based on more than 427,000 administrations of the ORS, the 2012 Algorithms developed by Dr. Barry Duncan and his team predict therapy outcomes based on length of service (short term v. longer term therapy encounters), uniquely including a dynamic switch to trajectories applicable to longer term clients, thereby addressing the needs of both clients whose change occurs more slowly and clinicians not working from a brief therapy perspective.
+In 2013, MyOutcomes® released Version 11, streamlining processes, providing advanced graphing and reporting functions, and offered new, more accurate trajectories of change that reflect those clients needing more sessions for clinically significant change.
+The 2012 algorithms, based on more than 427,000 administrations and developed by Dr. Barry Duncan and his team, predict outcomes using length of service (short term v. longer term therapy).
+They included a dynamic switch to trajectories applicable to longer term clients, addressing needs of clients who change more slowly and clinicians not using a brief therapy model.

-Version 14 of MyOutcomes was released on 28th November 2015.
-MyOutcomes® Version 14 included important changes to benchmarking and reporting features.
-The most impactful changes with this release were the move from an expected treatment response based on average client progress to a new more clinically significant equation that predicts and reports treatment outcomes by comparing individual client responses to both successful and unsuccessful treatment episodes.
+Fall 2015 saw the release of MyOutcomes® Version 14.
+Aside from important changes to benchmarking and reporting features, use of an expected treatment response based on average client progress was replaced by a more clinically significant equation predicting and reporting treatment outcomes by comparing individual client responses to both successful and unsuccessful treatment episodes.

-In the spring of 2016, we release Version 15.
-The most notable innovations in Version 15 include: The ability to easily separate or combine ORS and SRS performance metrics for children, adolescents and adults.
-Enhanced data point roll over information, which not only provided more information about current session responses but now appears even on skipped sessions.
-An onscreen option to switch between the SRS (Session Rating Scale) and the GSRS (Group Session Rating Scale) for those clients who are receiving both group and individual counselling.
-And finally, a new home screen customization option which allows you to set the number of clients you want displayed.
+In the spring of 2016, Version 15 was released with enhanced data point roll-over information, the ability to easily separate or combine ORS and SRS performance metrics for children, adolescents and adults, an option to switch between the SRS and the GSRS, and a home screen option that allows you to customize the number of clients you want displayed.

-In the fall of 2016, we release Version 16, which included a number of upgrades to MyOutcomes Mobile, as well as three new Validity Indicators.
-The Validity Indicators are as follows:
+In the fall of 2016, we release Version 16, which included a number of upgrades to MyOutcomes® Mobile, as well as three new Validity Indicators: